tangsinglun/Income-And-Expenditure-Forecast/README.md

 ## NOT FOR INDONESIAN.
-WRITE YOUR OWN
+WRITE YOUR OWN, BE A MAN, YOU HAVE MY WORD

 # Income Forecast - Your Personal Finance Organizer